Approval of a Plan of Subdivision or Condominium Description

 - at the bottom of the sign, the following must be included:

 "This proposed plan of subdivision has been submitted to the City of Welland for approval.
-Persons wishing to express an opinion OR MAKE FURTHER INQUIRIES should write or phone Integrated Services, City of Welland, 60 East Main Street, Welland, Ontario.
+Persons wishing to express an opinion OR MAKE FURTHER INQUIRIES should write or phone Infrastructure and Development Services - Planning Division, City of Welland, 60 East Main Street, Welland, Ontario.
 L3B 3X4 (905) 735-1700, Extension 2251.

 NOTE: The Planning Act provides for the referral of subdivision plans by individuals to the Ontario Municipal Board only if such a request is received by the City prior to Council's decision."